JoelLeonGfeller/Tennis-Partner/README.md

 - In the GitHub repository, navigate to the Settings tab.
 - From the source section drop-down menu, select the Master Branch.
-- Once the Master Branch has been selected, the page provided the link to the completed website.-
+- Once the Master Branch has been selected, the page provided the link to the completed website. the live link can be found here: https://joelleongfeller.github.io/tennis-pro/